shlomnissan/gl3x/docs/pages/manual/installation.md

 #### Dependencies

-VGLX vendors everything it needs directly into the repository.
-There is no package manager setup and no extra system installs.
-The only runtime pieces are:
+VGLX vendors all of its dependencies directly inside the repository.
+Nothing is downloaded at build time, and no external package managers are required.
+The runtime pieces are:

 | Dependency | Version  | Location        | Description |
 |------------|----------|----------------|-------------|